Intro to KnowledgeOwl

 Set up your account

-When you sign up for KnowledgeOwl, you'll enter your email and password.
+When you sign up for KnowledgeOwl, you enter your email and password.
 This is what you'll use to log in to the KnowledgeOwl application.
 The first time you log in, we'll ask for your first and last name, which is what we'll call you and how your name will appear in author lists.

 When you first log in to your account, we'll walk you through the basic setup process.
 You'll give your knowledge base a name and a URL, like "My Awesome Knowledge Base" and "awesomekb.knowledgeowl.com" respectively.
 Don't worry about getting it perfect.
-You'll be able to update the knowledge base name and URL under Settings > Basic later!
+You'll be able to update the knowledge base name and URL under KB settings > Basic later!

 What is a knowledge base?